 In terms of performance I really couldn’t be happier with the Down and Out Mount.
 There is nothing else like it on the market.
 Other mounts, which mind you could cost the same, simply extend from the wall and don’t address the issues caused by a fireplace mantel.
 That said, when I extend my 55-inch LED TV, which doesn’t way more than 60lbs from the wall, the mount has a tendency to wobble a bit, but so far, after 5 weeks of use there are no signs of it failing or wearing.
 Positives aside, the Down and Out Mount instruction manual is not on par with the cost or the flexibility of the mount.
 My instructions were something of a photocopied version and while they made more sense after I had mounted the Down and Out Mount to the wall, it would have liked to see a more simple step-by-step approach to mounting the mount in my scenario as well as a breakdown of all the screws and pieces that can be adjusted on the mount.

-Bottom Line: The Down and Out Mount performs like no other mount on the market today.
+Dynamic Mounting Down and Out Flatscreen TV Mount Bottom Line: Christen Costa 4.0 5.0 The Down and Out Mount performs like no other mount on the market today.
 Anyone planning to mount their TV above the fireplace should, at the very least consider the Down and Out Mount as a top option.

 - Only mount that can move the TV from above or below the fireplace mantel